Hampshire Hikes & Historical Sites

 Trekking to the Towers.
 This is one of the finest and most recognisable walks of the trip and although strenuous, it is well worth the effort.
 This is your opportunity to see the three towers of the Torres del Paine and the Glacial Lake at close quarters.
 There are some short sections with exposed scree slopes with steep drops to the river below.

 French Valley.
 This provides a superb walk right in the heart of the mountains.
 It is a long day involving a return trip on a catamaran.
 Great views of the Cuernos del Paine, the Frances glacier and over the lakes to the south of the massif.
+At the end of the walk we will drive back out to Puerto Natales which will again take about an hour from the park entrance.

-We travel south to Punta Arenas on the shores of the Magellan Straits.
+Starting at Puerto natales we have a shorter journey as we travel south to Punta Arenas on the shores of the Magellan Straits.
 Here we have lunch included and (depending on flight times) a chance to look around this distinctive town.
 We are out of the mountains here, the town is surrounded by flat barren plains and open water.
 Later we fly 3000km north to Santiago, as we arrive late dinner is not included in Santiago so you might like to purchase supplies to tide you over.

 After checking out of the hotel, we enjoy a guided tour of Chile's capital city with our local guide.
 Attractions included are the funicular at Cerro san Cristobal and a visit to Plaza de Armas with free time to visit the cathedral for photographs.
 We are hoping to visit the central market which is a great place for lunch.